BasharMOhamed/BasharMOhamed/README.md

 ###

-<p align="left">My name is Bashar Mohamed and I'm a Junior Computer Science Student from Egypt</p>
+<p align="left">My name is Bashar Mohamed.
+I'm a Full-Stack Developer and a Computer Science graduate from Egypt.</p>

 ###